Mary Ann Gawelek, EdD

-Dr. Mary Ann Gawelek began her term as president in July 2016.
-An innovative visionary, she has already made a tremendous impact on the institution.
-Under her guidance, Lourdes University successfully achieved its 10 year accreditation from the Higher Learning Commission, was approved to offer two new academic programs, and gained approval to offer its first online degree programs.
+Mary Ann Gawelek began her term as Lourdes University President in July 2016.
+An innovative visionary, she has made a tremendous impact on the institution.
+Under her leadership, the institution achieved its 10 year accreditation from the Higher Learning Commission, gained approval to offer online degree programs and established several new academic programs.

-In athletics, Lourdes University made national and international news with the addition of E-sports and the opening of a state-of-the-art gaming arena.
-The University has also added bowling to the NAIA lineup of men’s and women’s sports.
+Lourdes made national and international news with the addition of E-sports and the opening of a state-of-the-art gaming arena.
+Men’s and women’s bowling and tennis are the latest editions to the strong NAIA sports lineup.

 A proud Ohioan, Dr. Gawelek received a Bachelor of Arts degree in Psychology and Sociology from the Franciscan University of Steubenville, and Master of Education and Doctor of Education in Counseling Psychology degrees from Boston University.